david-a-wheeler/make-audit/README.md

 For example, this doesn't properly handle grouped targets or empty commands.
 It should handle makefiles with their own SHELL and .ONESHELL values.
+I don't think it handles multi-line make commands exactly correctly (it's close but not quite right).

+Lots more options are needed.
+You should be able to control which make, which auditor, what directories to watch/exclude, etc.

+Lots more tests are needed.

 I haven't even put a LICENSE here yet.
 That will all be coming.